M1 carbine: Ammunition

 The .30 Carbine cartridge is essentially a rimless version of the obsolete .32 Winchester Self-Loading cartridge introduced for the Winchester Model 1905 rifle.
 The propellant was much newer, though, taking advantage of chemistry advances.
 As a result, the .30 Carbine cartridge is approximately 27% more powerful than its parent cartridge.
 A standard .30 Carbine ball bullet weighs 110 grains (7.1 g), a complete loaded round weighs 195 grains (12.6 g) and has a muzzle velocity of 1,990 ft/s giving it 967 ft·lbf (1,311 joules) of energy, when fired from the M1 carbine's 17.75 in barrel.

 In comparison, the .30-06 Springfield ball round used by the M1 Garand is almost three times as powerful as the .30 Carbine, while the carbine round is twice as powerful as the .45 ACP-caliber Thompson submachine gun in common use at the time.
 As a result, the carbine offers much better range, accuracy and penetration than those submachine guns.
 The M1 carbine is also half the weight of the Thompson and fires a lighter cartridge.
 Therefore, soldiers armed with the carbine can carry much more ammunition than those armed with a Thompson.

-Categorizing the M1 carbine series has been the subject of much debate.
-Although commonly compared to the later German StG 44 and Russian AK-47, the M1 and M2 carbines are under-powered and outclassed.
+Categorizing the M1 Carbine series has been the subject of much debate.
+Although commonly compared to the later German StG 44 and Russian AK-47, the M1 and M2 Carbines are underpowered and outclassed.
 Instead, the carbine falls somewhere between the submachine gun and assault rifle and could be called a precursor of the personal defense weapon since it fulfilled a similar role.

 One characteristic of .30 caliber Carbine ammunition is that from the beginning of production, non-corrosive primers were specified.
 This was the first major use of this type of primer in a military firearm.
 Because the rifle had a closed gas system, not normally disassembled in the field, corrosive primers would have led to a rapid deterioration of the function of the gas system.
 The use of non-corrosive primers was a novelty in service ammunition at this time.
 Some failures to fire were reported in early lots of .30 caliber Carbine ammunition, attributed to moisture ingress of the non-corrosive primer compound.

 Sights, range and accuracy

-The M1 carbine entered service with a simple flip sight, which had two settings: 150 and 300 yd.
+The M1 Carbine entered service with a simple flip sight, which had two settings: 150 and 300 yd.
 However, field reports indicated that this sight was inadequate, and in 1944, it was replaced by a sliding ramp-type adjustable sight with four settings: 100 yd, 200 yd, 250 yd, and 300 yd.
 This new rear sight was also adjustable for windage.

-At 100 yd, the M1 carbine can deliver groups between 3 and 5 in, sufficient for its intended purpose as a close-range defensive weapon.
+At 100 yd, the M1 Carbine can deliver groups between 3 and 5 in, sufficient for its intended purpose as a close-range defensive weapon.
 The M1 carbine has a maximum effective range of 330 yd; while the practical effective range is about 200 yd.
 According to Frank C. Barnes, effective range is limited to 150 yd for sporting purposes.